godotengine/godot-docs/classes/class_basebutton.rst

 - :ref:`int<class_int>`  **get_draw_mode**  **(** **)** const

 Return the visual state used to draw the button.
-This is useful mainly when implementing your own draw code by either overiding _draw() or connecting to "draw" signal.
+This is useful mainly when implementing your own draw code by either overriding _draw() or connecting to "draw" signal.
 The visual state of the button is defined by the DRAW\_\* enum.